New York Dolls: Dissolution: 1975–1976

 By 1975, the Dolls were playing smaller venues than they had been previously.
 Drug and alcohol abuse by Thunders, Nolan, and Kane, as well as artistic differences added to the tensions among members.
 In late February or early March, Malcolm McLaren became their informal manager.
-He got the band red leather outfits to wear on stage and a communist flag as backdrop.
+He got the band red leather outfits to wear on stage and a communist flag as backdrop (communist chic).
 The Dolls did a five-concert tour of New York's five boroughs, supported by Television and Pure Hell.
-The Little Hippodrome (Manhattan) show was recorded and released by Fan Club records in 1982 as Red Patent Leather.
-It was originally a bootleg album that was later remixed by Sylvain, with former manager Marty Thau credited as executive producer.
+The Little Hippodrome (Manhattan) show was recorded and released by New Rose Records subsidiary Fan Club in 1984 as Red Patent Leather, which was previously a bootleg album later remixed by Sylvain for official release, with former manager Marty Thau credited as executive producer.
 Due to Kane being unable to play that night, roadie Peter Jordan played bass, though he was credited as having played "second bass".
-Jordan filled in for Kane when he was too inebriated to play.
+Jordan filled in for Kane when he was unable to play numerous times, such as following a thumb injury sustained prior to the band's 1973 West Coast dates.

 In March and April, McLaren took the band on a tour of South Carolina and Florida.
 Jordan replaced Kane for most of those shows.
-Thunders and Nolan left after an argument.
-Blackie Lawless, who later founded W.A.S.P., replaced Thunders for the remainder of the tour after which the band broke up.
+Thunders and Nolan left after an argument, forming The Heartbreakers with Richard Hell on April 11.
+Subsequently, Blackie Lawless, then known by his birth name of Steven Duren, who later founded W.A.S.P., replaced Thunders for the remainder of the tour after which the band broke up.
+Following the tour's conclusion and announcement of the band's breakup on April 25, Duren and Kane moved to Los Angeles to form the short-lived band Killer Kane.